Directional-Shift Dirichlet ARMA Models for Compositional Time Series with Structural Break Intervention: Prior Specification and Computation

 \section{Prior Specification and Computation}

 \paragraph{Sign identification.} The factorization $\Delta \cdot \bm{v}$ introduces a sign ambiguity: $(\bm{v}, \Delta)$ and $(-\bm{v}, -\Delta)$ produce identical shifts.
 Only the product $\Delta \bm{v}$ is identified from the likelihood.
 We resolve this by constraining the first element of the raw direction vector to be positive: $v_1^{\text{raw}} > 0$.
-This hemisphere constraint is basis-dependent---changing the ILR contrast matrix changes which hemisphere is selected---but the induced compositional trajectory on the simplex remains invariant.
-An alternative basis-independent approach would constrain $\Delta \geq 0$ and let $\bm{v}$ range over the full unit sphere.
+This implies $v_1 \geq 0$ after normalization.
+The hemisphere constraint is basis-dependent (changing the ILR contrast matrix changes which hemisphere is selected), but the induced intervention trajectory on the simplex remains invariant.

+More generally, this invariance applies to the directional-shift mechanism itself, not to the full fitted model under diagonal AR/MA dynamics.
+Rotating the ILR basis changes which transformed directions are assumed to evolve independently, so an alternative contrast matrix defines a different diagonal dynamic approximation rather than a simple re-expression of the same stochastic specification.

-\paragraph{Priors.} We adopt weakly informative priors summarized in Table~\ref{tab:priors}.
-The direction $\bm{v}$ is uniform on the hemisphere with $v_1 \geq 0$.
+\paragraph{Priors.} We adopt weakly informative priors summarized in Appendix Table~\ref{tab:priors}.
+The direction $\bm{v}$ is uniform on the hemisphere with $v_1 \geq 0$, implemented by constraining $v_1^{\text{raw}} > 0$ before normalization.
 The amplitude $\Delta \sim \N(0, 1.5^2)$ allows substantial shifts in either direction along $\bm{v}$.
 The location prior $\tau \sim \N(\ell + 2, 4^2)$ centers the transition a few periods after the known break date.
 The speed prior $\kappa \sim \text{LogNormal}(-0.5, 1^2)$ favors moderate transition rates while allowing both rapid and gradual adjustments.
-For the $P = Q = 1$ diagonal specification used throughout this paper, DARMA coefficients use $\text{Uniform}(-0.99, 0.99)$ to ensure stationarity (AR) and invertibility (MA); extensions to higher orders would require additional root constraints \citep{lutkepohl2005}.
+For the $P = Q = 1$ diagonal specification used throughout this paper, DARMA coefficients use $\text{Uniform}(-0.99, 0.99)$ to ensure stationarity (AR) and invertibility (MA).

-\paragraph{Computation.} The model is implemented in Stan \citep{carpenter2017stan, stan2023} using the No-U-Turn Sampler \citep{hoffman2014} with 4 chains, 500 warmup, and 750 sampling iterations.
+\paragraph{Computation.} The model is implemented in Stan \citep{carpenter2017stan, stan2023} using the No-U-Turn Sampler \citep{hoffman2014} with 4 chains, 500 warmup, and 800 sampling iterations.
 Convergence is assessed via $\hat{R} < 1.01$ and absence of divergent transitions \citep{vehtari2021rhat, stan2023}.